elastic/detection-rules/CLI.md

   collect-events  Collect events from Elasticsearch.
 ```

-Providers are the name that our Elastic Cloud uses to configure authentication in Kibana.
+Providers are the name that Elastic Cloud uses to configure authentication in Kibana.
 When we create deployment, Elastic Cloud configures two providers by default: basic/cloud-basic and saml/cloud-saml (for SSO).

 ```console
 python -m detection_rules kibana -h